 His report was as expected -- they think he's WONDERFUL. ;-) There will eventually be an official diagnosis, of course, but that one's close enough for me.
 I've always had difficulty accepting the numeric specifics of delays and disabilities.
 I will never forget when Hugger was very young, and I heard the words "3 months progress in 12 months."
 (Thankfully, I don't think they even use terminology like that any more.)
 I don't think I heard anything else in that meeting from then on.
 Those numbers were devastating to me.
 I am fine with kids who are delayed, and can easily work on whatever comes next in developmental order.
 I appreciate all the little steps of progress, enjoy the strengths each kiddo shows, and appreciate the little quirks that help up to make their fun personalities.
 Just don't tell me 3 months progress in 12 months.
 ARRRRGGG!
 As to Whistle's testing and interview yesterday, his verbal skills were commented on, not because he uses unusual vocabulary, or talks in perfect logical sentences, but the assessors confirmed what we've heard before.
 "He talks like an adult."
 It's hard to put a finger on the specifics - but that does describe him well.
 A friend of a friend just last week said "I want to meet that little guy.
 He's about this big, but he talks like he's 42!"
 We are thankful that his personality is an asset to him.
 He enriches our days, and his strengths may help him through some rough patches in the future.

+In other news: today we attended a court hearing -- one of those that was supposed to be decision making, but instead it was set again for a later time.
+Apparently a few of those at the front tables had Nonlinear Waterfowl Issues (in other words - they didn't have their ducks in a row!)
 There will be another hearing, next month, and then the decision making sometime after that.
 This case is a good example of the things we tell families in foster care training often that do not match up with what they experience in real life.
 We try to prepare them for case specific circumstances.
 It's hard though, when the answer to every question a class member asks is prefaced with, "It depends . . ."
 That's the reality of the situation, though.
 We've been around foster care case management for years, but still, every single case is different, and so are workers, supervisors, juvenile offices, judges, counties, and states.
 And unfortunately, "12 consecutive months, or 15 out of 22 months" might seem to be very specific, but I can assure you, "It depends . . . ."

 And those duck issues don't help, either.